supertokens/blog/content/supabase/index.md

 ---
-title: Why you should choose SuperTokens to protect your Supabase App
+title: Using SuperTokens authentication to protect your Supabase app.
 date: "2022-08-11"
 description: "When building an app with Supabase you will have to choose an authentication.
 Here are some reasons why you should choose SuperTokens as you auth provider and why it paris so well with Supabase"
 cover: "TODO.png"